 Here is what you do not have coverage for:

-The cost of adding collision varies based on your provider and other factors.
-This includes your driving history, the current value of your vehicle, and your deductible amount.
+The cost of adding collision varies based on your provider, your driving history, the current value of your vehicle, and your deductible amount.

 While it sounds like a standard form of coverage, it is not mandatory.
 But it is recommended, especially if you have a newer vehicle.